 - Lymphocytes are a type of white blood cells.
 The organs where lymphocytes originate, mature, and proliferate are known as the lymphoid organs.

 - Thymus and bone marrow are the primary lymphoid organs; where maturation of the lymphocytes occur.

-- The secondary lymphoid organs are the place where the lymphocytes interact with the antigen, and, in turn, proliferate into the effector cells.
+- In the secondary lymphoid organs, the lymphocytes interact with the antigen, and, in turn, proliferate into the effector cells.
 The secondary lymphoid organs include spleen, lymph nodes, tonsils, Peyer’s patches of small intestine and appendix.

 - The most important lymphoid organ is the bone marrow.
 It is the site of production of all types of blood cells, including the lymphocytes.

 - Both the bone marrow and the thymus are the critical sites for the T-lymphocytes; as these are the places where the development and maturation of T-lymphocytes occur.

 - The bean-shaped organ, i.e. spleen, recycles the old erythrocytes.
 It plays an important role in acting as a filter of the blood; and thereby, helps in the removal of the blood-borne microorganisms.

 - The lymph travels across the human body in vessels known as lymph vessels.
 The lymph nodes filter lymph and store white blood cells.
 The lymph nodes trap the foreign pathogens and antigens and, also generate the immune response.

 - In addition to the above, lymphoid tissue also occurs as loosely arranged follicles, known as mucosa-associated lymphoid tissue (MALT).
 They are located within the lining of the respiratory, digestive, and urogenital tract.

 Immunity refers to the ability of a host organism to fight disease-causing organisms.
 Immunity is of two types: